swiftlang/swift-corelibs-foundation/Docs/Archiving.md

 * Encoding/decoding of objects using the encodeValueOfObjCType() methods is not yet supported

 * The signature of the decoding APIs that take a class whitelist has changed from NSSet to [AnyClass] as AnyClass does not support Hashable

+* classForKeyed[Un]Archiver has moved into NSObject so it can be overridden, move this back into an extension eventually